People Are Freaking Out After An Escalator Malfunctioned In Hong Kong And Left A Human Pile-Up

-Several people have been injured after an escalator in a shopping complex in Hong Kong abruptly came to a halt, and then reversed at a high speed for more than 10 seconds.
+Several people have been injured after an escalator in a shopping complex in Hong Kong abruptly came to a halt and then reversed at a high speed for more than 10 seconds.

-In a video of the incident, the escalator – one of the longest in Hong Kong – can be seen jolting to a stop before reversing at a high speed.
+In a video of the incident, the escalator, which is one of the longest in Hong Kong, can be seen jolting to a stop before reversing at a high speed.

-Another video submitted by a witness to Apple Daily Hong Kong shows the human pile up at the bottom of the escalator, which left at least 18 people injured.
+Another video submitted by a witness to Apple Daily Hong Kong shows the pile-up of people at the bottom of the escalator — an incident that left at least 18 injured.

-Local media reported that two of the victims are severely injured, with one suffering injuries to his head.
+Local media reported that two of the victims are severely injured, with one having suffered injuries to his head.

 A spokesperson for Langham Place said that the shopping center is looking into the incident with high priority and apologized to the victims and their families, according to Apple Daily.

-Photos and videos of the incident have been widely shared in several local private Facebook groups.
+Photos and videos of the incident have been widely shared via several local private Facebook groups.

 "17:00 Langham Place, reporting many injured," this caption reads.